Geisler Alm: Hiking the Adolf Munkel Trail to Rifugio delle Odle

 Switch to Trail No. 36

 As you continue on trail no. 35, you will tread a gentle incline until coming to another crossroads.
 From here, take trail no. 36 to the right towards Geisler Alm, Gschnagenhardt Alm (Malga Casnago) and Dusler Alm.
-This segment is the steepest part of the Adolf Munkel Trail if you opt for the shorter route.
-Note: If you are hiking the longer route, continue following trail no. 35 to reach Rifugio Malga Brogles.
+This short section includes the steepest climb of the clockwise loop, but it is brief.
+Note: If you are extending the hike to Rifugio Malga Brogles, continue following trail no. 35.

 Soon, the steep incline levels out, and suddenly, you’re standing amidst a rolling alpine expanse.
 The trail then leads you gradually down the mountain meadow to Gschnagenhardt Alm.
 As we discovered, this rustic gem offers a gorgeous vista of the Geisler Group.
 If you are ready, the hut is a fine place to take a seat and enjoy a meal or refreshments.
 Helmed by the Profanter family, Gschnagenhardt Alm prides itself on serving weary wanderers South Tyrolean cuisine crafted from age-old recipes native to Val di Funes.

-After Gschnagenhardt Alm, hop back on the trail and meander downslope to Geisler Alm.
+After Gschnagenhardt Alm, hop back on the trail no. 36 and meander downslope to Geisler Alm.
 Approaching the hut, you will spot a hill rising behind it dotted with wooden loungers.
-This is the iconic Cinema delle Odle.
-While you may be tempted to dart for a seat, a delightful surprise lies just ahead.
-Soon, you will reach Geisler Alm’s charming petting zoo.
-We challenge you to race by here!
-The endearing goats and bunnies we chanced upon were more than enough to captivate us for a moment.
+This is the iconic Cinema delle Odle (Geislerkino).
+While you may be tempted to dart for a seat, a delightful surprise lies just ahead: Geisler Alm’s petting zoo where adorable goats and bunnies are more than happy to see you.

 Take a Seat in the Cinema delle Odle